Jacob Stallings Player Props: Marlins vs. Mariners

-Jacob Stallings -- hitting .250 in his past 10 games -- will be in action for the Miami Marlins against the Seattle Mariners, with Bryce Miller on the mound, on June 12 at 9:40 PM ET.
+The Miami Marlins, including Jacob Stallings (.250 batting average in his past 10 games), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the White Sox.
+He had a one-hit performance in his most recent game (1-for-3) against the White Sox.

 Jacob Stallings Game Info & Props vs. the Mariners